oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update3.md

      If you don't see the `imagetool` directory, then you missed a step in the [prerequisites]({{< relref "/samples/simple/domains/model-in-image/prerequisites.md" >}}).

      This command runs the WebLogic Image Tool in its Model in Image mode, and does the following:
-     - Builds the final Docker image as a layer on the `container-registry.oracle.com/middleware/weblogic:12.2.1.4` base image.
+     - Builds the final container image as a layer on the `container-registry.oracle.com/middleware/weblogic:12.2.1.4` base image.
      - Copies the WDT ZIP file that's referenced in the WIT cache into the image.
        - Note that you cached WDT in WIT using the keyword `latest` when you set up the cache during the sample prerequisites steps.
        - This lets WIT implicitly assume it's the desired WDT version and removes the need to pass a `-wdtVersion` flag.